Open for application

 LAS has projects in Burkina Faso, Burundi, Chad, Colombia, Egypt, Iraq, Mali, Mozambique, the Palestinian Territories, Somalia, Rwanda and Uganda.

-Our Development Cooperation Projects database offers an overview of the development cooperation projects in which we are involved.
-You can filter the information by location, sector and programme, among others.
+For an overview of the development cooperation projects that LAS has supported in the first phase, visit our Development Cooperation Projects database.
+You can filter the information by location, sector, programme and more.

 Our projects in practice

-Watch our video about our projects in several countries.
+Watch the video below about our projects in several countries.

 Combined strategies